Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Preliminaries

 \descr{Central Differential Privacy (CDP).} With CDP, the FL aggregation function is perturbed by the server, and this provides {\em participant-level} DP.
 This guarantees that the output of the aggregation function is indistinguishable, with probability bounded by $\epsilon$, to whether or not a given participant is part of the training process.
-In this setting, participants need to trust the server: 1) with their model updates, and 2) to correctly perform perturbation by adding noise, etc. We stress that, while some degree of trust is needed in the server, this is a much weaker assumption than trusting the server with the data itself.
+In this setting, participants need to trust the server: 1) with their model updates, and 2) to correctly perform perturbation by adding noise, etc. While some degree of trust in the server is needed, this is a much weaker assumption than entrusting the server with the data itself.
 If anything, inferring training set membership or properties from the model updates is much less of a significant privacy threat than having data in the clear.
-Moreover, in the FL paradigm, clients do not share entire datasets also for efficiency reasons, and/or because they might be unable to for policy or legal reasons.
+Moreover, in FL, clients do not share entire datasets also for efficiency reasons and/or because they might be unable to for policy or legal reasons.

 In this paper, we implement the CDP approach for FL discussed in~\cite{mcmahan2017learning} and \cite{geyer2017differentially}, which is illustrated in Algorithm~\ref{alg:cdpalgo}.
-The server clips the $l_2$ norm of participants' updates, then, it aggregates the clipped updates and adds Gaussian noise to the aggregate.
+The server clips the $l_2$ norm of participants' updates, then it aggregates the clipped updates and adds Gaussian noise to the aggregate.
 This prevents overfitting to any participant's updates.
 To track the privacy budget spent, the moments accountant technique from in~\cite{abadi2016deep} can be used.

 \reduce\reduce